QwikDev/qwik/CONTRIBUTING.md

 ## Contributing to Qwik

 Thank you for taking an interest in contributing to Qwik!
 We appreciate you! 🫶🏽

-Below are the guidelines how to help in the best possible way.
+Below are the guidelines on how to help in the best possible way.

 ### Submitting an Issue

 Before creating a new issue, please search through open issues using the [GitHub issue search bar](https://docs.github.com/en/issues/tracking-your-work-with-issues/filtering-and-searching-issues-and-pull-requests).
-You might find the solution to your problem or you could verify that it is an already known problem.
+You might find the solution to your problem, or can verify that it is an already known issue.

-We want a bug-free and best-performing project, that's why we take all reported issues to heart, but if we can't reproduce the issue, we won't have a way of locating and properly fixing it.
+We want a bug-free and best-performing project.
+That's why we take all reported issues to heart.
+But please be aware that if we can't reproduce the problem, we won't have a way of locating and adequately fixing it.

-Therefore, to solve the problem in the best possible way, please create a minimal repository that reproduces the problem itself with the least possible code explaining and demonstrating the error.
+Therefore, to solve the problem in the best possible way, please create a minimal repository that reproduces the problem with the least possible code explaining and demonstrating the error.

 Without enough information to reproduce the issue, we will close it because we can't recreate and solve it.